About Dhanteras Festival

 How To Prepare For Dhanteras?

 People look forward to Dhanteras with great enthusiasm.
 According to the rituals, they clean up their homes thoroughly many days before the festival, and on the day decorate their homes with diyas, candles, paint, flowers, and myriad other things.
-As per Dhanteras Puja vidhi, they also decorate the doorway with rangoli and stick stickers of small feet just outside the main door, believing them to be the feel of Goddess Lakshmi, and hoping that the Goddess of wealth will enter their households.
-Goddess Lakshmi has several forms.
-Know the form of Goddess Lakshmi as per your Moon Sign.
+They also decorate the doorway with rangoli and stick stickers of small feet just outside the main door, believing them to be the feel of Goddess Lakshmi, and hoping that the Goddess of wealth will enter their households.

 How To Celebrate Dhanteras?

 The festival is ideal for family gatherings and giving each other gifts.
-The items that people prefer to gift others on Dhanteras are brass vessels, Lakshmi idol, Ganesha idol, sweet hmpers, rangoli, foot-prints of Goddess Lakshmi, Laxmi Yantra, Ganesha Yantra, decorative door hangings, etc.
+It is believed that gifts come with good wishes for prosperity and well being, and they bring positive vibes along with good fortune.
+The items that people prefer to gift others on Dhanteras are brass vessels, Lakshmi idol, Ganesha idol, sweet hampers, rangoli, foot-prints of Goddess Lakshmi, Laxmi Yantra, Ganesha Yantra, decorative door hangings, etc.

 With Ganesha’s Grace,